How To: Sourcing Healthcare Workers

 What qualities are you looking for in a healthcare worker?

 A healthcare worker who is willing and able to perform the necessary duties associated with their position is essential, but what particular hard or soft-skills and credentials does an organization’s ideal candidate possess?
 Are candidates with roots in the community or region of an organization preferred?
-Are candidates with leadership experience or qualities the best fit for a role?
-Is a background in customer support helpful?
+Are candidates with leadership experience or skills the best fit for a role?
 If an organization has a clear vision of the type of healthcare worker they want to employ, sourcing the right candidates becomes easier and less subjective.

 What does your organization have to offer healthcare workers?

-Healthcare organizations need to not only carefully evaluate each candidate, but also evaluate what they have to offer potential employees.
-An honest exploration of what an organization has to offer can provide insights and help in the creation of a realistic and attractive compensation package, increase the odds that offers will be accepted and help retain candidates once they are hired.
+Healthcare organizations must also evaluate what they have to offer potential employees.
+An honest exploration of your employer value proposition can provide insights and help in the creation of a realistic and attractive compensation package, increase the odds that offers will be accepted and help retain candidates once they are hired.

 Sourcing the Ideal Healthcare Worker